Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Introduction

-\begin{itemize} \item We introduce Prompt-Noise Optimization (PNO), an efficient, training-free approach for mitigating unsafe image generation in T2I diffusion models, which can be flexibly tailored for different applications or users with specific safety concerns and priorities.

-\item We validate the efficiency, effectiveness and robustness of PNO through extensive experiments on various benchmark datasets, demonstrating state-of-the-art safety performance and strong resilience against adversarial attacks. \item We empirically show that PNO can achieve an optimal trade-off between prompt adherence and image safety, showcasing a better Pareto frontier than all other existing methods; see Fig. \ref{fig:CLIP relative}. \item We provide insights into our approach, highlighting the key advantages of optimizing prompts in the continuous embedding space and the benefits of jointly optimizing both the noise trajectory and prompt embeddings. \end{itemize}
+Our extensive empirical evaluations on multiple benchmark datasets demonstrate that PNO is (1) highly effective and efficient in reducing unsafe content generation, (2) robust against adversarial attacks, ensuring reliability across diverse prompts and (3) capable of maintaining optimal prompt-image alignment; see Fig. \ref{fig:CLIP relative} for an illustration of safety and alignment tradeoff achievable by PNO and other existing methods.
+Notably, PNO achieves dominant tradeoff curves, surpassing all evaluated baselines.
+Despite its iterative nature, PNO incurs only marginal extra inference costs while eliminating the need for additional training data or model fine-tuning processes that are far more resource-intensive.
+To the best of our knowledge, this is the \textit{first approach to leverage inference-time optimization} for enhancing the safety of T2I diffusion models, and the first work to explore the synergy between prompt embedding and diffusion noise trajectory, which are two fundamental components of diffusion model inference.
+We briefly summarize our main contributions below. \begin{itemize} \item We introduce Prompt-Noise Optimization (PNO), an efficient, training-free approach to mitigating unsafe image generation in T2I diffusion models, which can be flexibly tailored for different applications or users with specific safety concerns and priorities. \item We validate the efficiency, effectiveness, and robustness of PNO through extensive experiments on various datasets, demonstrating state-of-the-art safety performance and strong resilience against adversarial attacks. \item We empirically show that PNO can achieve an \textit{optimal tradeoff} between prompt adherence and image safety, showcasing a Pareto frontier superior to existing methods; see Fig. \ref{fig:CLIP relative}. \item We provide both theoretical and practical insights into our approach, highlighting key advantages of optimizing prompts in the continuous embedding space and the benefits of jointly optimizing both the noise trajectory and prompt embeddings. \end{itemize}